-Abbot Recalls Similac And Other Infant Formulas After 4 Babies Get Sick
+Another Infant Death Linked To Recalled Formula, 5 Babies Now Reported Sickened

-Abbott is voluntarily recalling several infant formulas after reports of four babies being sickened with cronobacter sakazakii and salmonella Newport bacteria
+The FDA announced Tuesday, Feb.
+28, that another infant death has been attributed to powdered formula produced in Abbott’s Sturgis, Michigan, facility.
+A total of five hospitalizations have now been reported, with two deaths.
+Four of the babies were infected with cronobacter sakazakii bacteria, and one with salmonella.
+Both of the infants who died were infected with cronobacter sakazakii.
+The illnesses were reported in three states: one in Minnesota, two in Ohio, and two in Texas.

-The FDA is investigating the reports and says that cronobacter infection may have contributed to the death of one infant.
+The most recent infant death is linked to Similac 60/40, a specialty formula that was not included in Abbott’s initial recall announced on February 17.
+The Similac PM 60/40 formula was distributed in the U.S. and Israel and is now also under recall.

-The recall involves powdered Similac, Alimentum, and EleCare formulas produced in Abbot Nutrition’s Sturgis, Michigan facility.
-The formula was distributed across the U.S. and likely to other countries.
-Liquid formula products and metabolic deficiency nutrition formulas are not impacted by this recall.
+The Feb.
+17 recall involves powdered Similac, Alimentum and Elecare powdered infant formulas.
+Liquid formula products are not impacted.
+These formulas were distributed across the U.S. and likely to other countries.

-The formula being recalled meets all of the following criteria:
+The initial recall affects formulas that meet all of the following criteria:

-- the first two digits of the code are 22-37; and
+- The first two digits of the code are 22-37; and

-- the code on the container contains K8, SH or Z2; and
+- The code on the container contains K8, SH or Z2; and

-- the expiration date is 4-1-2022 (APR 2022) or later.
+- The expiration date is 4-1-2022 (APR 2022) or later.

-Any container of formula that meets these criteria should not be used.
-Consumers can either discard the formula or return it for a refund.
+The FDA also reminds caregivers never to dilute (“water down”) infant formula or use homemade formula.

-The four cases of illness reported occurred in Minnesota, Ohio and Texas.
-Of the four infants hospitalized, three were infected with cronobacter and one with salmonella, with cronobacter infection having potentially contributed to one infant’s death.
+Consumers with product that meets the above criteria can either discard the formula or return it for a refund.
+Families who get formula through WIC should return the formula to the store for exchange or refund, or call 1-800-986-8540 for assistance.

 Abbott says that its internal testing has not found evidence of cronobacter in its formula, but that it had found the bacteria in tests from “non-product contact areas.”